 - how interesting you find the class

-For example CS 374 didn’t take me much work a week and only had 3 exams, but it was definitely a lot of thinking each week to arrive at optimal solutions, while CS 341 wasn’t as challenging but it needed discipline as it was a lot of work each week in terms of homework with very careful debugging.
-I won’t suggest taking both together, but you can balance out your semesters exactly.
+For example CS 374 didn’t take much work per week and only had 3 exams, but it was definitely a lot of thinking each week to arrive at optimal solutions, while CS 341 wasn’t as challenging but it needed discipline as it was a lot of work each week in terms of homework with very careful debugging.

 GPA